InfluxGraph/influxgraph/README.rst

 	# (Optional) Graphite template configuration
 	# One template per line, identical to InfluxDB Graphite input service template configuration
 	# See https://github.com/influxdata/influxdb/tree/master/services/graphite for template
-	# configuration documentation
+	# configuration documentation.
 	#
-	# Note that care should be taken so that template configuration results in
+	# Note that care should be taken so that InfluxDB template configuration
-	# sane measurement and field names that do not override each other and so
+	# results in sane measurement and field names that do not override each other.
-	# that wildcard queries do not have conflicting tags and can be
-	# satisfied in **one query** by InfluxDB
+	#
+	# InfluxGraph will run multiple queries in the same statement where multiple
+	# tag values are requested for the same measurement and/or field.
 	#
 	# For best InfluxDB performance and so that data can be queried correctly
 	# by InfluxGraph, fewer measurements with multiple fields are preferred.
 	#